saralana/saralana.github.io/_posts/2022-08-20-na-palma-de-34-maos-en.md

 ---
-title: 'na palma de 34 mãos'
+title: 'on the palm of 37 hands'
 who:
 type: cartografia construída a partir de mapas desenhados à mão
 menu: true